52-4 District Court – Troy, Michigan

 • Peace of Mind: Knowing that you have a professional advocating for you can significantly reduce stress and anxiety during this difficult time.
 The best criminal defense attorneys in Troy will take the time to discuss your case and patiently answer your important questions.

 Don’t Go Alone or Use a Bargain Attorney: Even if you believe you are innocent, navigating the legal system alone or using a bargain lawyer can be risky.
-An experienced, successful, criminal defense attorney can provide you the best chance of achieving a favorable outcome.
+An experienced, successful criminal defense attorney can provide you with the best chance of achieving a favorable outcome.
 Remember, you have the right to an attorney.
 You may be eligible for a court-appointed attorney if you cannot afford one.
-However, it is generally recommended to hire your own attorney if possible.
+However, hiring your own, retained attorney is best.

 Types of Felony and Misdemeanor Offenses